 I may get commissions for purchases made using links in this post (at no extra cost to you).

 Some of these treats are specific brands and some are generic.
 However, they will also provide your Aussie puppy with a treat they will love.
-The best thing about buying treats for your Aussie puppy is that they are easily found in stores nearby and also online.
+The best thing about buying treats for your Aussie puppy is that they are easily found in local stores and also online.

 Taking a closer look at each one will show the benefits they provide and why you should consider them for your Aussie puppy.